pasinduj/week-3/README.md

 # Week 3

-Week 3 Software developer intern (Entity Framework)
+Week 3 Software developer  (Entity Framework)

 1. Using the linq queries retrieve a list of all customers from the database who don't have sales